Frequently Asked Questions for ACCELERATED STUDENTS

 This is a link to our graduate forms.

 You will fill out the Master of Science-Electrical Engineering.

 If you have specific questions after you have checked out the information at the sources listed above, please contact the Graduate Director

-When you are ready to register for your 500 level classes, please e-mail the CRN, course names and numbers to the secretary you will be registered.
+When you are ready to register for your 500 level classes, please e-mail the CRN, course names and numbers to the ECE graduate secretary and you will be registered.

 How to apply to an accelerated degree program.

 After a decision is entered by the Graduate Director, a link to confirm that you will be attending Graduate School will be sent to you in the Spring of your senior year.

 If you are an international student the Graduate School may send you an e-mail requiring financial information before your application will be ready for a decision to be entered.

 Registration: New graduate students don't have a "ticket time" until almost the beginning of the semester.
 When you know the courses you would like to take, you may e-mail the department secretary with your B# and the CRNs of the courses you would like to be registered in.

 Accelerated students should have their tuition deposit waived.
 The tuition deposit tells the Graduate School you are planning to come and it is required for applicants other than Accelerated students.
-For an Accelerated student to confirm that they are coming, there will be a link from the Graduate School that will come in your admissions letter to a confirmation web page.
+For an Accelerated student to confirm that they are coming, there will be a link from the Graduate School that will come in the e-mail you receive to a confirmation web page.
 Accelerated students should not receive information from the Graduate School about paying their tuition deposit.
 If you do, contact the ECE secretary.

 Fill out the "Application for Accelerated BS/MS Engineering" form.
 This form can be found here.